CalculusEyesight/Ya-All-In-One-Organiser/README.md

 ## Ya-All-In-One Orginiser
-This tool's aim is to support editing as many files as possibles for Dragon Ball Xenoverse 2.
-This is an attempt to superseed the Yatools by [KyonkoYuuki](https://github.com/KyonkoYuuki) and combine all of their efforts in a single tool, while also attempting to add support for as many files as possible
+This tool's aim is to support editing as many files as possible for Dragon Ball Xenoverse 2.
+This is an attempt to superseed the Yatools by [KyonkoYuuki](https://github.com/KyonkoYuuki) and combine all of their efforts in a single tool.

 ## Credits
 A big thank you to the people who have worked and have been updating the [Xv2CoreLib](https://github.com/LazyBone152/XV2-Tools) without it this tool would never have been made